MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/copresence.md

 ## Copresence in Visual Studio Code for the Web

 Copresence seamlessly works along side with Visual Studio Code for the Web.
-As users navigate through the files, their status updates in top users icons user panel, reflecting their current page location in Visual Studio Code for the Web and Power Pages Sudio.
+As users navigate through the files, their status updates in top users icons user panel, reflecting their current page location in Visual Studio Code for the Web and Power Pages Studio.

 :::image type="content" source="media/copresence/vscode-web-copresence.png" alt-text="The Visual Studio Code for the Web will show users in Action panel with users information.":::